 Air leakage control is one of the most important steps in any home upgrade plan.
-It does not only makes the heating or cooling system more effective but also saves up to 20% of your annual energy bill.
-You may upgrade the insulations system or install an air barrier to control the air in or out of the home.
+It not only makes the heating or cooling system more effective but also saves up to 20% of your annual energy bill.
+You may upgrade the insulation system or install an air barrier to control the air in or out of the home.

 Draft stoppers are a convenient and easy way to achieve the goal.
 They are physical barriers that are filled with foam, beads, or other insulation to prevent unwanted air from entering and leaking.
 Simply place the stopper on the bottom of the door, they can close the gaps between your floor and your door.